The Forerunner

 A Boy Set Free

 14 Now when the four of them6 came to the other disciples, they saw a large crowd gathered around them, and some scribes arguing with them.
 15 And as soon as all the people saw Jesus, they were filled with excitement7 and ran to greet him.
 16 So he asked the scribes, “What are you arguing about with them?”
 17 Then a man8 in the crowd answered him, saying, “Teacher, I brought you my son who has a spirit that makes him mute.
 18 Whenever it seizes him, it throws him down on the ground; and he foams at the mouth, clenches9 his teeth, and stiffens out.
-And I told this to your disciples so that they would drive it out; but they could not.”
-19 Then Jesus answered them and said, “O unbelieving generation, how much longer must I be with you?
+And I told this to your disciples so that they might drive it out; but they could not.”
+19 Then, in response to them all, Jesus said, “O unbelieving generation, how much longer must I be with you?
 How much longer must I put up with you?
 Bring him to me!”

 25 Now when Jesus saw that a crowd was rapidly gathering, he rebuked the unclean spirit, saying to it, “Mute and deaf spirit, I command you: Come out of him and never enter him again!”
 26 And when the spirit had let out a shriek and sent the boy into terrible convulsions, it came out of him; and his body looked so much like a corpse that many were saying, “He’s dead!”
 27 But after taking him by the hand, Jesus lifted him to his feet, and the boy stood there on his own.